Approval-Based Committee Voting under Incomplete Information: Acknowledgments

 \section{Acknowledgments}

 We thank Jérôme Lang for helpful discussions as well as Phokion Kolaitis and Julia Stoyanovich for insightful suggestions on modeling voter incompleteness.
-We also thank the anonymous reviewers for their helpful comments.
 The work of Jonas Israel and Markus Brill was supported by the Deutsche Forschungsgemeinschaft (DFG) under Grant \mbox{BR 4744/2-1}.
 The work of Aviram Imber and Benny Kimelfeld was supported by the US-Israel Binational Science Foundation (BSF) under Grant 2017753.